zingale/phy504/_sources/cxx-arrays.rst.txt

    * `std::array at cppreference.com <https://en.cppreference.com/w/cpp/container/array>`_

+Arrays have many similarities to vectors.
+In particular, both arrays and vectors store the data contiguously in memory.
+This means you get good cache performance when looping over elements.

-Arrays have many similarities to vectors, but there are some key differences:
+But there are some key differences:

 * Vectors can grow in size as needed to accommodate additional data.
   In contrast, arrays are fixed-size.